Stone run: Falklands stone runs

 The Falklands stone runs are made up of hard quartzite blocks.
 They are more widespread and larger on East Falkland, especially in the Wickham Heights area where the largest of them extend over 5 km in length.
 Those on West Falkland and the minor islands are fewer in number and of smaller dimensions.
 Darwin's "great valley of fragments", subsequently renamed Princes Street Stone Run after Edinburgh's Princes Street that was cobbled at the time, occupies a 4 km long and 400 m wide shallow valley trending east-west.
 The feature is situated off the road to Port Louis, some 20 km northwest of Stanley.

 An early description of the Falklands stone runs was given in Antoine-Joseph Pernety’s account of his exploration of the islands during the 1763–64 French expedition under Louis Antoine de Bougainville, which established the Port Saint Louis settlement on East Falkland.
 While crossing the neck between Baye Accaron (Berkeley Sound) and Baye Marville (Salvador Water) he described in detail two particular stone features he called ‘City Gates’ and ‘Amphitheatre’:

-Pernety's observations were continued by young Charles Darwin, who visited the Falklands in 1833 and 1834:
+Pernety's observations were continued by the young Charles Darwin, who visited the Falklands in 1833 and 1834: